Wax Poetics: History

 Wax Poetics Books has since released three coffee table anthologies, including two collections of notable past articles, published in response to demand for back issues.
 The manifesto of Wax Poetics Records is to reissue rare LPs, 12-inches, and 7-inches.

 In summer 2008, the company also launched an online music store—Wax Poetics Digital—where customers can purchase performance-quality mp3s of music featured in the magazine.

 In 2011, Wax Poetics, Inc. received an Utne Reader Independent Press Award for Arts Coverage.

 In 2013, early trailers for the film Dead Man Down featured a cover of Pink Floyd's "Shine On You Crazy Diamond" performed by Wax Poetics Records artist Kendra Morris.

 In 2016, Founder Andre Torres stepped down from the magazine.

 On January 16, 2018, Wax Poetics sent an email to subscribers, advising them:

 It is with great sadness that we announce we are no longer able to fulfill Wax Poetics Magazine subscriptions.
 After sixteen years in print, we will cease being a traditional newsstand publication.
 We want to sincerely thank all of our loyal fans, customers, and subscribers who supported us since December 2001.
 And we are truly sorry that we are unable to fulfill our obligations to our current subscribers who put their trust in us.

 While our subscribers have always been very important, please understand that we never made a profit from selling subscriptions because of the high price of printing an independent, niche, high-quality magazine; as well as the increasing shipping prices and the cost of customer service.
 We always set the price at a breakeven level, but we often lost money on subs when all was said and done.
 Unfortunately, we are unable to refund the cost of your subscription.
 And we are unable to deliver the Prince issue.

 We will be starting a new venture where we can offer a version of Wax Poetics as a print-on-demand journal via Amazon/Ingram.
 This technology will allow us to continue creating the long-form music journalism that we have always been known for in a printed form, but we will no longer have to front costs for printing and freight.
 Please understand this is a separate venture, and thus a separate product for these reasons.
 We hope our longtime customers will understand and continue to support Wax Poetics.

 Relaunch

 In 2020 Wax Poetics changed ownership and was taken over by two fans to help revive the magazine.
-After a successful Kickstarter campaign, Wax Poetics relaunched as a membership platform in February 2021.
-Working with the original editorial team, Wax Poetics continued its long-form journalism online and in print.
+After a successful Kickstarter campaign, Wax Poetics relaunched as a global collectors platform in February 2021.